2024 Solar Incentives Guide for Glenwood Springs, CO - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have heard of.
 You might have heard of the Federal Solar Investment Tax Credit, or ITC.
 This is a tax credit equal to a predetermined percentage of the money you spend on solar panels for your home.

 The ITC initially applied to 30% of the total cost of installing solar panels, and has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The cost of installation includes the panels themselves as well as the cost of labor, equipment and accessories.
-There is no maximum claim amount.
-The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+There is no maximum amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be in the United States and owned by you.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
 Now, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, might qualify for a 30% tax credit.
 The amount of the credit will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
 The expansion to the program also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Glenwood Springs solar panel company with your questions.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Glenwood Springs solar panel installation expert with your questions.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Similar to federal incentives, these could include rebates, tax credits and more.
-The incentives — which might be given by the state of Colorado, or by your county or municipality — could be offered for only a limited time, or on an ongoing basis.
+Some solar incentives are often also provided by state and local governments.
+Similar to federal incentives, these can include rebates, tax credits and more.
+Incentives might be given by your county or municipality, or by the state of Colorado.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Glenwood Springs